sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 UPGRADE FROM 3.x to 3.x
 =======================

-### ResizableThumbnailInterface
+### Sonata\MediaBundle\Thumbnail\ResizableThumbnailInterface

-This interface is added to provide a clearer Api for FormatThumbnail.
-It allows to know if a Thumbnail can be generated with custom Resizers, not the ones provided by the file provider.
+This interface is added to provide a clearer API for `FormatThumbnail`.
+It allows to know if a `Thumbnail` object can be generated with custom `Resizer` instances, not the ones provided by the file provider.

-If you have custom Thumbnail generator, please implement this interface if you need custom resizers.
+If you have custom `Thumbnail` generator, please implement this interface if you need custom resizers.

 UPGRADE FROM 3.31 to 3.32